bigjosh/TSL/programming/readme.md

 ## Procedure

 1. Connect the TSL to the programming jig.
-2. Enter the command `burnthis.bat` on the command line.
+2. Enter the command `burnthis.bat` on the command line followed by the unit serial number.
 (Use up arrow or F3 on subsequent passes)
 3. Watch it program.
 4. Remove the TSL and check that is has the correct GMT time on the LCD.
 5. Insert the trigger pin.
 6. Confirm that the TSL goes to Ready To Launch mode and all the segments look good.

+### Batch programming mode

+If you enter just `burnthis.bat` without specifying a serial number, then you will go into batch programming mode where You will be asked to enter a serial number and after the programming cycle successfully competes then it will ask for the next serial number.

+This works great if you have a bar code scanner to enter the serial numbers.

 ## How it works